 Your doctor may recommend that you combine liposuction and tissue excision when your condition warrants such treatment.
 Used together, the two cosmetic treatments can give you natural contours devoid of any excess tissue.

-The results of gynecomastia surgery are immediate and permanent.
+The gynecomastia before and after photos shows results are immediate and permanent.
 You will wake from anesthesia noticing flatter, more masculine contours.
 Once the swelling has subsided, the flatter nature of your chest will be revealed.

 In some cases, the condition can return, prompting additional treatments.